joboy7/iosapps/README.md

 # iosapps
-A collection of mini apps used while studying iOS App Development
+A collection of apps used while studying iOS App Development